MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/monitor-alerts-unified-log.md

 In this example, separate alerts would be created for srv02 and srv03 since they breached the 90% threshold 3 times over the time period.
 If the **Trigger alert based on:** were changed to **Consecutive** then an alert would be created only for srv03 since it breached the threshold for three consecutive samples.

-## Log search alert rule - Creation & Modification
+## Log search alert rule - creation and modification

 Log alert as well as its consisting log search alert rule can be viewed, created, or modified from:
 - Azure portal